bootpack/bootpack/README.md

 The webpack build creates a `dist` directory that closely mimics the `src` directory.
 - In production mode, the `dist` directory contains files that are minified & compressed.
 - In development mode, files are kept unminified with sourcemapping turned on as needed & no compression output.
 - Webpack server is available to speed up development via live browser refreshes on code change while preserving the ability to inspect the `dist` directory.

-The `src` directory contains starter files to get the project off the ground quickly.
+The `src` directory contains starter files to get your project off the ground quickly.

 #### Webpack: Process
 The webpack task runner builds the site with the following commands: